-Response: The current use, the Irregardless Café, provides outdoor seating.
-It is not anticipated that redevelopment will occur at this time; however, when the property is redeveloped, to the extent applicable, the property owner will endeavor to comply with this Guideline.
+Response: It is not anticipated that redevelopment will occur at this time; however, when the property is redeveloped, the property owner will endeavor to comply with this Guideline.

 Site Design/Automobile Parking and Parking Structures

 14. Parking lots should not dominate the frontage of pedestrian-oriented streets, interrupt pedestrian routes, or negatively impact surrounding developments.